 Meet your Child's New Teacher are held towards the end of the summer term.
 Parents and children attend these meetings during the school day.
 Their purpose is to explain the routines and expectations for the year ahead.
+During the COVID19 pandemic it was not possible to hold these meetings for parents.
+Teachers posted video recordings to parents instead.
 A letter is sent home to support this message.
 Further letters are sent out at the start of the spring and summer terms.
 The purpose is to explain routines, tasks and expectations.

-At this initial meeting for Reception and Nursery parents, teachers explain how TAPESTRY is used to promote and support home learning.
+At the initial meeting for Reception and Nursery parents, teachers explain how TAPESTRY is used to promote and support home learning.

-From Year 1 upwards Weekly News letters are sent home for every year group.
+From Year 1 upwards weekly newsletters are sent home for every year group.
 These bulletins inform parents of key learning through the week and provide advice on how to promote learning at home.